shahzeb-jadoon/rri_orchestrator/README.md

 1. Create a new client file in `llm_clients/` (e.g., `claude.py`)
 2. Inherit from `BaseLLMClient` and implement `generate_response()`
-3. Add the client to the factory function in `app.py`
+3. Add the model configuration to `model_config.py`
+4. Update the provider selection in `app_new.py`
 4. Add the API key to `.env`

 ## Development Roadmap